triska/the-power-of-prolog/README.md

 ## Reading this book

-This books is *self-hosting*: It includes an HTTP&nbsp;server that lets you browse most of the content locally.
+This book is *self-hosting*: It includes an HTTP&nbsp;server that lets you browse most of the content locally.
+When you access files that are *not* locally available, it redirects to their online&nbsp;versions.

 To run it, you need SWI-Prolog&ge;**7.5.10**.
 To spawn the server on port&nbsp;5053, use for example: